camunda/camunda-docs/docs/components/connectors/protocol/http-webhook.md

 }
 ```

-`documents` is a list that might be empty.
-Each item comes in the form (example values):
+If the `documents` list is not empty, each document item is returned in the following format (example values provided).

 ```json
 {